 - Ditch sugar in all its forms: high-fructose corn syrup, maple syrup, table sugar, added sugar, refined sugar, honey, etc.

 - Ditch the juices, even if they’re 100 percent fruit.
 They are a concentrated hit of simple carbs.

 - Head to the farmers market and eat seasonal and locally sourced foods.

-- Eat a variety of fiber-filled veggies.
-Some of our favorites are Brussels sprouts and leafy greens.
+- Eat a variety of fibre-filled veggies.
+Some of our favourites are Brussels sprouts and leafy greens.

 - Replenish your microbiome with fermented and probiotic foods.

-- Choose veggies—like onions and chicory root—that contain prebiotic fiber, which is known to specifically feed beneficial bacteria.
+- Choose veggies – like onions and chicory root—that contain prebiotic fibre, which is known to specifically feed beneficial bacteria.

 - And finally: Chew!
 Your mouth is the beginning of the digestive system, and eating on the run can starve the beneficial bacteria of their role in kick-starting the food processing.